… someone else comes along and knocks you off your feet. They hand you some humble pie with their in-depth insight.

 Thank you for understanding.

-• Do you want to be a King or Queen or Rich?
+• The King or Queen or Rich dilemma.

 • All business is therapy.